joao-arthur/funis-node/docs/objects/map-entries.md

 ): plainObject<T>
 ```

-Map the object entries into a new object.
+Map the object entries into an object.

 ## Example